yash-sharma1/docs-site/docs/guides/concepts/genesis.md

 title: Genesis File
 ---

 This document explains how the genesis file of the Binance Chain mainnet is structured.
-It also explains how you can build a genesis file for your own `gaia` testnet.
+It also explains how you can build a genesis file for your own testnet.

 Note that you can generate a default genesis file for your own testnet by running the following command: